Metaformic Theory: Wilderness

 Wilderness metaforms often include creatures, formations, and elements of nature that depict menstrual ideas.
 The most common wilderness metaforms feature a creature attracted to female blood or possessing a suggestively feminine shape.
 The theory analyzes the ways in which many ancient cultures used a variety of animals in metaformic mythology.

-The Wild Dog family, a common deity of tribes in Africa, Eurasia, and North and South America is commonly used in such mythologies of ancient cultures.
+The Wild Dog family, a common deity of tribes in Africa, Eurasia, and North and South America, is commonly used in such mythologies of ancient cultures.
 The wild dogs, attracted to the smell of blood, created a necessity of seclusion for menstruating women during ancient times.
 This necessity led to women's menstrual seclusion rites, such as huts built in trees or burying the menstruant and her scents waist deep in a pit with a shelter over her.
 This seclusion may be seen as a sacrifice to keep the tribe safe from predators, as they were attracted to the smell of blood and the farther the menstruant was from her tribe, the safer they were.

 Snakes often appear in metaformic mythologies, such as the Wawilak Sisters Snake myth of Australian aboriginal people.
 Deities from many different cultures are presented in the form of a snake or serpent.
 In Central America, the Aztec goddess of creation was a snake and in ancient Greece, Gaia, the earth goddess, was a serpent.

 Cosmetic

-Cosmetic metaforms use "human body action, artful movement, shape, ornament and decoration, and even ingestion of meaningful foods," to depict methods of organization of the world.
+Cosmetic metaforms use "human body action, artful movement, shape, ornament and decoration, and even ingestion of meaningful foods", to depict methods of organization of the world.
 Cosmetic metaforms are the ways in which menstruation rites were made visible upon women's bodies, through various forms of modifications.
 For many cultures, cosmetic expression after the conclusion of menstrual seclusion was a very specific way of displaying a woman's unique knowledge gained through her experience.
 Some metaforms were expressed through temporary modifications like painting or dying, while others were more permanent modifications like tattoos, scarification, and embedded objects.

 Narrative

 Narrative metaforms are based on language, stories, numbers, and sound that "came about as people imagined themselves and their originators to be characters in a life cycle."
 Numbers and measurement are of particular significance in narrative metaforms.
 Beginning with the earliest examples on lunar calendars, menstruation and the cycles of the moon were intertwined in many cultures.
 Metaformic Theory references many examples of narrative metaforms across cultures.
 One example is the Hindu goddess, often known as Kali, who possessed many qualities of the narrative metaform.
-Know also as the goddess of the dark moon, Kali was also tied to the number three, and often possesses an enraged red face.
+Known also as the goddess of the dark moon, Kali was also tied to the number three, and often possesses an enraged red face.
 Metaformic theorists also discuss how cultures, like the Romans and Gaelic used the same words for menstruation and the keeping of time, while the Mayan calendar was directly influenced by women's menstrual cycles.